Enjoy A Short Hike This Fall

 Keep an eye on the companion animal – dogs may need the people they’re with to slow down.

-Stick to established trails.
+Stick to established trails (unless it’s time for an off-trail hiking adventure).
 Otherwise tuck in the shirt and stuff your pants bottoms into the socks to protect from ticks.
 Re-apply bug spray.

 Adding short hikes to regular walking is a healthy way to enjoy a weekend.
 There’s not a lot of prepping to do – it can almost be done on the spur of the moment, as long as water and snacks are handy, and the weather cooperates.